FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/拆解build_chain.sh解读FISCO-BCOS建链过程.md

 [INFO] Download speed is too low, try https://osp-1257653870.cos.ap-guangzhou.myqcloud.com/FISCO-BCOS/FISCO-BCOS/releases/v2.9.0/fisco-bcos.tar.gz

-Here we go to GitHub to download FISCO-BCOS compressed package, found that the link failed, so jump to the domestic code cloud to download
+Here, we went to GitHub to download the FISCO-BCOS compression package, and found that the link failed, so we jumped to the domestic code cloud to download it

 ```